Reinaknuten Hiking Trail

-A challenging climb to an incredible peak near Stavanger
+Tackle a challenging climb to this peak near Stavanger

 - Season: April-October